WentseChen/xsj01.github.io/_pages/cv.md

 * B.S. in Physics, Peking University, 2018
 * M.S. in Nuclear Science and Engineering, Massachusetts Institute of Technology, 2021
 * M.S. in Electrical Engineering and Computer Science, Massachusetts Institute of Technology, 2021
+* Ph.D. in Computer Science, Georgia Institute of Technology, 2021-

 Work experience
 ======